hzc363/MetaCyto/README.md

 ## Installation

-Method 1: To install the MetaCyto package, please run the following code:
+**Method 1:** To install the MetaCyto package, please run the following code:
 ```
 library("devtools")
 install_github("hzc363/MetaCyto")
 ```
 Note for CITRUS users: If you have changed the compiler for R when installing CITRUS, please switch back to the default compiler.

-Method 2: Please open the “MetaCyto.Rproj” file and click Build&Reload button in RStudio.
+**Method 2:** Please open the “MetaCyto.Rproj” file and click Build&Reload button in RStudio.
 You may get some errors due to missing dependencies.
 Install the missing packages from CRAN and Bioconductor should solve the problem.
 Dependencies include: dplyr, flowCore, tidyr, fastcluster, ggplot2, metafor, cluster, FlowSOM.

+Note for CITRUS users: No need to switch back to the default compiler using this method.

 ## Examples